-Woodland bird species recorded include; crossbill (Loxia curvirostra), common firecrest (Regulus ignicapillus) and northern goshawk (Accipiter gentilis).
-European turtle dove (Streptopelia turtur) was known to be breeding but it is uncertain whether it is still pre sent.
+Woodland bird species recorded include; crossbill, common firecrest and northern goshawk.
+European turtle dove was known to be breeding in the area but it is uncertain whether it is still present.
 The open habitats support Dartford warbler, woodlark and European nightjar, Eurasian hobby is also recorded as a breeding species.

-The are 11 scheduled monuments covered by 8 schedulings, all relate to barrows and date to the late Neolithic to Bronze Age periods.
+The are 11 scheduled monuments covered by 8 plans, all relate to barrows and date to the late Neolithic to Bronze Age periods.
 There are at present 8 unscheduled monuments.

 Ringwood north is a popular recreational resource for the local community.
-Much access is on foot directly from residential properties.
+Much of the access is on foot directly from residential properties.
 There are formal parking areas at Ebblake Bridge, The Chase and at Drove End.
 Informal parking exists elsewhere.
 As the vast majority of this block is leased to Forestry England, it is not dedicated under the Countryside Rights of Way Act 2000.
 As such public access (away from the public rights of way) is permissive.